rekha-balan/azure-docs-test2-pr.nl-NL/articles/virtual-network/virtual-networks-static-private-ip-arm-cli.md

     }
     ```

-   Parameters other than the basic [az vm create](/cli/azure/vm#create) parameters.
+   Parameters other than the basic [az vm create](/cli/azure/vm#az_vm_create) parameters.

    * `--nics`: Name of the NIC to which the VM is attached.

+It’s recommended that you do not statically assign the private IP assigned to the Azure virtual machine within the operating system of a VM, unless necessary, such as when [assigning multiple IP addresses to a Windows VM](virtual-network-multiple-ip-addresses-cli.md).
+If you do manually set the private IP address within the operating system, ensure that it is the same address as the private IP address assigned to the Azure [network interface](virtual-network-network-interface-addresses.md#change-ip-address-settings), or you can lose connectivity to the virtual machine.
+Learn more about [private IP address](virtual-network-network-interface-addresses.md#private) settings.

 ## <a name="retrieve-static-private-ip-address-information-for-a-vm"></a>Retrieve static private IP address information for a VM

-To view the static private IP address that you created, run the following Azure CLI command and observe the values for *Private IP alloc-method* and *Private IP address*:
+Run the following Azure CLI command to observe the values for *Private IP alloc-method* and *Private IP address*:

 ```azurecli
 az vm show -g TestRG -n DNS01 --show-details --query 'privateIps'